 Bulbs and bulblike plants, Perennials

 From Europe.
 Easy-to-grow, permanent plants with strap-shaped leaves and nodding, bell-shaped white flowers with six green-tipped segments.
 Good naturalized under deciduous trees, in shrub borders or orchards, or on cool slopes.
 Plant in fall, setting bulbs 3–4 in. deep, 4 in. apart.
-Give some water during summer dormancy; Leucojum aestivum can get by without any if soil is shaded.
+Give some water during summer dormancy; L. aestivum can get by without any if the soil is shaded.
 Do not disturb clumps until they are really crowded.
-When this occurs, dig clumps after foliage dies down, then divide and replant immediately.Leucojum vernum
+When this occurs, dig clumps after the foliage dies down, then divide and replant immediately.Leucojum vernum

-Native to Eastern North America.
-Unlike most kinds of holly, this will thrive in boggy ...
+This deciduous shrub is native to eastern North America.
+Unlike most hollies, it will thrive in boggy ...

 From eastern North America.
 Grows to 1–1 1/2 ft. tall and 1 ft. wide.
 Foliage is bronze when new...

 Grows clumps of 9-in.-long, strap-shaped leaves with foot-tall stems, each with a single (occasionally...